 So consider the movements of herds, packs, and other large dumb groups of living beings when you set up the buffet line.
 Give it a starting point, an ending point, and make sure there is a lot of extra space at both beginning and end for people to chew the cud.
 Make a good flow easy and obvious.
 Consider creating alternate destinations in the room for people to drift towards so others can reach the food.

-One trick I like to is to put the drinks at the far end of a large room, opposite or at least some steps away from the food table.
+One trick I often use is to put the drinks at the far end of a large room, opposite or at least some steps away from the food table.
 This helps people spread more evenly throughout a large space.
 Speaking of which...

 Setting up the drinks table.
 Notice how much space we gave the drinks?